Celiac Disease: Causes, Symptoms, and Supportive Strategies

 Nutrient deficiencies are common in people with celiac disease.
 Damage to the small intestines leads to poor absorption of fatty acids, transferrin, glucose, electrolytes, vitamins, and minerals (2).

 Vitamins, minerals, antioxidants, and amino acids are all micronutrients.
 They play a central role in metabolism and the maintenance of tissue function.
-The micronutrients iron, folic acid, vitamins B6 and B12, vitamin D, copper, and zinc are commonly deficient in people with celiac disease (13).
+The micronutrients iron, folate, vitamins B6 and B12, vitamin D, copper, and zinc are commonly deficient in people with celiac disease (13).

 Testing for nutrient deficiencies may be very helpful for anyone with celiac disease.
 The SpectraCell Micronutrient Test measures functional deficiencies of micronutrients at the cellular level giving a comprehensive nutritional analysis.
 This extensive test assesses how well the body utilizes 33 vitamins, minerals, amino and fatty acids, antioxidants, and metabolites.
 Once any micronutrient deficiencies are identified, an individual can use targeted supplementation to optimize their levels.